dougeby/IntuneDocs/intune/vpp-ebooks-ios.md

 1. In the **Mobile Apps** workload, choose **Setup** > **iOS VPP Tokens**.
 2. On the list of VPP tokens blade, click **Add**.
 3. On the **New VPP Token** blade, specify the following information:
-	- **VPP token file** - If you haven't already, sign up for the Volume Purchase Program for Business or the Volume Purchase Program for Education.
-After you sign up, download the Apple VPP token for your account and select it here.
+	- **VPP token file** - Ensure you have signed for the Volume Purchase Program for Business or the Volume Purchase Program for Education.
+Then, download the Apple VPP token for your account and select it here.
 	- **Apple ID** - Enter the Apple ID of the account associated with the volume-purchase program.
 	- **Type of VPP account** - Choose from **Business** or **Education**.
 4. When you are done, click **Upload**.